scientificacademy/AI-ML-workshop/README.md

 # AI-ML-workshop

 Make a copy of the [AI_ML_Workshop_Elixir folder](https://drive.google.com/drive/folders/13ZRGq2kEod0W8zYV3njIJFoHcUCZwrRG?usp=sharing) in your Drive.
 Go to the copy in your Google Drive and access the colab.
+From the colab select File --> Save a copy in Drive.
+Open the copy and work on it.